ags911/ags911/README.md

 <a href="https://github.com/ags911/udacity-dand/tree/main/project-1"><img align="left" width="250" height="150" img src="https://github.com/ags911/udacity-dand/blob/main/images/output_4_0.png"><a/>
 **[Project 1: Investigating TMDB Movies Dataset](https://github.com/ags911/udacity-dand/blob/main/Project%201%20-%20Investigate%20a%20Dataset/Project%201%20-%20Investigate%20a%20Dataset.ipynb)**

-In this project, we will choose one of Udacity’s curated datasets and investigate it using NumPy and pandas.
-We will complete the entire data analysis process, starting by posing a question and finishing by sharing your findings.
+In this project, we'll select one of Udacity's curated datasets and use NumPy and pandas to investigate it.
+We'll follow the entire data analysis process, from posing a question to sharing findings.
+This approach showcases our ability to handle, analyze, and interpret data, and demonstrates our proficiency in using powerful data science tools.

 <br>